spiralizing/spiralizing.github.io/index.md

 ### Education

-* 2018 - PhD in Science (Physics), Autonomous University of the State of Morelos, Mexico.
+* 2018 - PhD in Science (Physics) *Graduated with honors*, Autonomous University of the State of Morelos, Mexico.
 * 2014 - MSc in Science (Physics), Autonomous University of the State of Morelos, Mexico.
 * 2011 - BSc in Science (Chemistry), Autonomous University of the State of Morelos, Mexico.